pulp-platform/pulpissimo/README.md

 The hidden bender directory is not the location to introduce changes to the RTL of sub-ips.
 If you want to quickly try out changes to a sub-ip, call `./bender clone <ip_name>` to checkout a working copy of the ip into a directory called `working_dir`.
-Afterwards, call `./bender update` to instruct bender to update the IP paths in it's internal database followed by `make scripts`.
-Afterwards, every change you in the RTL of this working copy will be incorporated into the RTL simulation model (once you recompile it with `make build`) and the FPGA build (once you synthesize it).
+Call `make scripts` to update the source files in the scripts.
+Afterwards, every change you make in the RTL of this working copy will be incorporated into the RTL simulation model (once you recompile it with `make build`) and the FPGA build (once you synthesize it).

 #### Adding a new IP to PULPissimo
 If you want to add new IPs to pulpissimo you most likely will have to fork the